 The following Life Sciences practice note provides comprehensive and up to date legal information covering:

-This Practice Note provides an overview of the Medicines and Medical Devices Bill (the Bill) as introduced which, in summary, enables the existing UK regulatory frameworks for medicines and medical devices to be updated following the end of the implementation period, consolidates the enforcement provisions on medical devices and allows the sharing of information on medical devices.
-The Practice Note outlines the legal context and the purposes of the Bill, tracks the steps of its legislative procedure and examines the key provisions on human medicines, clinical trials and medical devices:
+This Practice Note provides an overview of the Medicines and Medical Devices Act 2021 (MMDA 2021) which, in summary, makes provision about a Commissioner for Patient Safety in relation to human medicines and medical devices, enables the existing UK regulatory frameworks for medicines and medical devices to be updated following the end of the implementation period, consolidates the enforcement provisions on medical devices and allows the sharing of information on medical devices.
+The Practice Note outlines the legal context and the purposes of MMDA 2021, tracks the steps of its legislative procedure and examines the key provisions on human medicines, clinical trials and medical devices:

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.